She Loves Biscotti

 While the lentils and the fregola are simmering, we can get started on the vinaigrette.

-In a medium bowl, whisk together 4 tablespoons of extra virgin olive oil, 1½ balsamic vinegar, 1 teaspoon of honey, 1½ tablespoons of lemon juice, and ½ teaspoon zest.
+In a medium bowl, whisk together 4 tablespoons of extra virgin olive oil, 1½ tablespoons of balsamic vinegar, 1 teaspoon of honey, 1½ tablespoons of lemon juice, and ½ teaspoon zest.
 If you like a little heat, go ahead and add a few pinches of hot pepper flakes.
 Taste and adjust for salt and pepper.

 Once the fregola is cooked, drain and place in a large mixing bowl.
 Remove the bay leaf and add about 1 tablespoon of olive oil and toss together.